 - The personal details of entrants will be used solely for the purpose of the One Good Idea programme.
 All personal details submitted by entrants will be treated with confidence and in full compliance with GDPR legislation.

 - Individual prizes, all of which are based on the category of the prize winner, will be detailed on the website in advance of the National Final, April 2020.
 Prize winners will receive their prizes and/or trophies on the day of the National Final.

 - The judges’ decision is final and no correspondence will be entered into.
 No cash equivalents are available as an alternative for the prizes that are offered.

-- If you are prize winner, or a teacher of a winning team, you will be required to take part in publicity (photographs, videos, interviews, quotations) and your name, photo and school name may be used in relation to this on the SEAI website, SEAI social media websites, in local or national newspapers, televised news programmes, and/or for marketing purposes in relation to current and future One Good Idea Competitions.
+- If you are prize winner, or teacher winning team teacher, you will be required to take part in publicity.
+This could involve photographs, videos, interviews, or quotations.
+Your name, photo and school name may be used in relation to this on the SEAI website.
+Also on SEAI social media websites, in local or national newspapers, or televised news programmes.
+This is, and/or for marketing purposes in relation to current and future One Good Idea Competitions.